 Closing Date for Applications: reviewing on a rolling basis

-We encourage you to apply as early as possible as we will be reviewing applications on a rolling basis - the final closing date is 23.59pm UK time on 6th March 2020.
+We encourage you to apply as early as possible as we will be reviewing applications on a rolling basis - the final closing date is 23.59pm UK time on Friday 27th March.
+THIS HAS BEEN EXTENDED.

 About the Centre for Public Impact